 This course is a comprehensive consideration of the EU's institutions and the relationships among them.
 It analyzes the roles of the EU's institutions and advisory bodies and considers the ways that executive, legislative, judicial, and advisory institutions interact.
 The course also engages debates about the "democratic deficit" in Europe and considers whether changes in the Union's institutional structure might increase the quality of European democracy.

 POSC 604.
-Policy-Making Processes.
+Policy-Making Processes and Lobbying in the European Union.
 3 credits.